ethersync/ethersync/docs/decisions/06-operational-transform-in-rust.md

 For the next iteration, unless we're hit by an epiphany and realize it'll not be necessary, we'll use a similar approach.
 This backend will be written in Rust, so we'll need a library that does similar things as https://www.npmjs.com/package/ot-text-unicode does.

-TODO:
-- [ ] actually try the favorite and see if it could work

 ## Decision Drivers